D'Onta Foreman Player Prop Bets for NFL Week 17 | Tennessee vs. Miami 1/2/2022

 Recent Performances

-- In last week's matchup with the 49ers, Foreman ran for 17 yards on nine carries while scoring one touchdown on the ground.
+- In last week's matchup with the 49ers, Foreman picked up 17 yards on nine carries while scoring one touchdown on the ground.

-- Foreman has 44 carries for 172 yards (57.3 yards per game) and two touchdowns over his last three games.
+- During his last three games, Foreman has rushed for 172 yards on 44 carries (57.3 ypg), with two touchdowns.

 Foreman's Tennessee Teammates